Grey squirrels are a major pest of homes and gardens.

 What does it cost?

-Squirrel trapping for non domestic premises are £438.78 (Incl VAT) per week.
+Squirrel trapping for non domestic premises will be charged at £61.50 (Incl VAT) per hour.

 How quickly will we attend?